CalebChestnut/ArcCreateProjects/README.md

 This is Caleb's ArcCreate Project folder where I save all the .arcproj files bc I be using multiple devices and shii

 # Current Projects in Progress:
-- Dual Breaker XX by Getty and Srav3R
-- Incyde by Sta
+- Incyde by Sta (Currently "Broken?"
+I don't know what's going on)
-- find the answer by six impala
 - Ratio'd + Cringed + Scratched by Camellia

 # Finished Projects
 - Magical Cure Love Song by SAWTONE
+- Dual Breaker XX by Getty and Srav3R

 # Deprecated Projects (An issue arose so I gave up on the chart)
 - Can't Run From the Urge by underscores (BPM)